matwilso/matwilso.github.io/_posts/robot-future.md

 There is some background that is useful to have and stay current on:
 - **fundamentals in DL and Deep RL.** [Karpathy’s DL course](https://cs231n.github.io/) and [OpenAI’s Spinning Up in Deep RL](https://spinningup.openai.com/).
 I recommend doing the cs231n assignments, and messing with the spinningup RL algorithms and understanding why every single line is in the code.
 - **model-based RL.** Igor Mordatch and Jessica Hamrick have a good tutorial on [MBRL @ ICML 2020](https://sites.google.com/view/mbrl-tutorial).
 I’d recommend that for a good overview.
 Also reading specific recent papers in the space.
-One I like is Dreamer, which learns a stochastic world model that handles uncertainty to some extent; it uses the model’s latent state as input to the policy and value networks; and it uses differentiable rollouts through the model for training.
-I wouldn't say the results are really that much better than alternative algos, but it feels like it’s on the right path.
+One I like is [Dreamer](https://danijar.com/project/dreamer/), which learns a stochastic world model that handles uncertainty to some extent; it uses the model’s latent state as input to the policy and value networks; and it uses differentiable rollouts through the model for training.
+I wouldn't say it strongly outperform other algorithms---for example, image-based SAC with a [few tricks](https://mishalaskin.github.io/rad/) can be made to work better---but it feels like Dreamer is on the right path.
 - **sim2real.** The [sim2real Workshop @ RSS 2020](https://sim2real.github.io/) is solid ([summary document](https://twitter.com/sim2realAIorg/status/1336364134510678017)).
 Also reading the recent work in the space.
 One I like [Jemin Hwangbo et. al’s work](https://arxiv.org/abs/1901.08652) on learning a network to model the series elastic actuator network on Anymal, and plugging this network into the simulator dynamics for sim2real learning.
 The [real world results are impressive](https://www.youtube.com/watch?v=aTDkYFZFWug).
-[Josh Tobin's slides on sim2real](http://josh-tobin.com/assets/pdf/randomization_and_the_reality_gap.pdf) are pretty nice too.
+Also, [Josh Tobin's slides on sim2real](http://josh-tobin.com/assets/pdf/randomization_and_the_reality_gap.pdf) are pretty nice too.
-- **generative modeling / unsupervised learning.** [Pieter Abbeel’s Deep Unsupervised Learning Course](https://sites.google.com/view/berkeley-cs294-158-sp20/home) is a great course for fundamentals.
+- **generative modeling.** [Pieter Abbeel’s Deep Unsupervised Learning Course](https://sites.google.com/view/berkeley-cs294-158-sp20/home) is a great course for fundamentals.
 I’ve been going through the course and implementing/transcribing various models and [training them on MNIST](https://github.com/matwilso/generative_models).
 Generative modeling is super important in this area, and it’s easier to study and build intuition on tasks like MNIST where you don’t have to simultaneously deal with data collection and actions and exploration.
+- **non-generative self-supervised learning.** It seems to me that generative models are going to be central, but other types of self-supervised learning might also be useful.
+Most notably contrastive learning ([[CPC]](https://arxiv.org/abs/1807.03748), [[Berkeley Slides]](https://docs.google.com/presentation/d/1rnvyNWnVv1Q0-aFLK-wdiNiFNedNAz30nWLsNuTh4Nk/edit#slide=id.g54597b54d0_0_21)), which we see being used for feature learning in RL, and also in [CLIP](https://openai.com/blog/clip/).
+The way the [DALL-E](https://openai.com/blog/dall-e/) results use CLIP for filtering may point to a larger trend where non-generative self-supervised models are used to interact with generative models.
 - **video prediction.** Pixels seem like they will be the primary modality used to train world models and learned simulators, so this will be an especially important subset of generative modeling.
 Also, there are many people pushing on video prediction for different reasons, so it's good if we can draft off that work.
-- **cloning simulators.** This research takes existing physics simulation and clones them  with neural networks to run faster, basically (kind of like neural [clean-rooming](https://en.wikipedia.org/wiki/Clean_room_design)).
+- **cloning simulators.** This area of research takes existing physics simulation and clones them  with neural networks to run faster, basically (kind of like neural [clean-rooming](https://en.wikipedia.org/wiki/Clean_room_design)).
 One example is [Learning to simulate complex physics with graph networks](https://sites.google.com/view/learning-to-simulate).
 While this only lets you get as good as the original simulation, there are likely good insights here in how to set up effective inductive biases and set up training.
 I think this is actually a decent path for getting traction in more fully learned simulators.
 - **case studies.** Case studies of related areas provide valuable lessons to draw on.
 Some things that come to mind are the recent large language models and large scale, production grade systems at Tesla, OpenAI, Google, etc. Alec Radford gave a good talk on historical development of language models [[video]](https://youtu.be/BnpB3GrpsfM) [[slides]](https://drive.google.com/open?id=1sdH-9KQipnu3RMN0-YUqU8R4ZMLapz8IJzfe7VLN39o).
 And Andrej has some talks about Tesla [on his website](https://karpathy.ai/).
 Anyone tackling big problems and constantly facing reality is a good case study.
 - **infant cognitive development**.
 It might be useful to draw on what we know about how babies develop their models of the world.
 Like in what sequence do they learn different concepts about the world?
 Is there anything we can learn about the inductive biases they have for physical reasoning---about which physics they understand early on, and which takes a long time to learn?
 There are some [reviews on physical](/assets/papers/baillargeon_2002.pdf) [reasoning in infants](/assets/papers/baillargeon_2004.pdf), that discuss when babies learn certain skills.
-- **yann lecun and self-supervised learning.** [His podcast with Lex is good, and his recent talks can probably offer insight on this area as well](https://www.youtube.com/results?search_query=yann+lecun)
+- **yann lecun and self-supervised learning.** [His podcast with Lex is good, and his recent talks can probably offer insight on this area as well.](https://www.youtube.com/results?search_query=yann+lecun) He is a big believer in this type of stuff now.

 ## Call to action
-Ultimately, though, the best way to proceed is to get building.
+Ultimately, the best way to proceed is to get building.
 And the best way to get building is to start small.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Because deep learning is so empirical, success in it is to a large extent proportional to raw experimental throughput - the ability to babysit a large number of experiments at once, staring at plots and tweaking/re-launching what works.
 This is necessary, but not sufficient.</p>&mdash; Andrej Karpathy (@karpathy) <a href="https://twitter.com/karpathy/status/1350503355299205120?ref_src=twsrc%5Etfw">January 16, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Smaller problems and simpler systems allow for greater iteration speed and building up strong fundamentals and intuition about a problem.
-It's best if you can get first hand experience building systems and working on the nitty-gritty details.
-And for this, its good to choose small problems because they will let you train in a few hours on a single machine, rather than weeks on a full cluster.
+If it takes a lot of experimentation to build up fundamentals and intuitions about a problem, then it's best if you start small at first, so you're waiting for hours and not days for feedback.

 I'm building something like an MNIST of world modeling / learned simulators, called [boxLCD](https://github.com/matwilso/boxLCD).
 It's meant to be a testbed for developing ideas and algorithms in this space.
 It uses box2D physics and very low resolution, binarized images for rendering, and it aims to capture as much structure of the full real world learned simulator / world model problem as possible, while remaining much quicker and easier to run experiments and iterate ideas on.

-I just bring this one up to plug my own work, but there are many ways to get started.
-Starting small isn't as fun, and you can fall into the trap of developing some methods that don't scale, but it lets build up the intuitions that ultimately give you a better chance of suceeding on the harder problems.

-I think the compute is not quite there yet to build the grand version of learned simulators or world models, but that we can work on the ideas and that it will become worth starting to pursue a system and laying down some capital if we can start building up progress here.
-Along with drafting off the progress in related areas like video prediction and generative modeling more generally.
+I don't think we quite have the compute to build the grand version of learned simulators or world models, but we can start working on the ideas and building up real progress in this space.
+And we can be ready when the compute arrives.

 <!--
 And I think one thing to really note here is there is so much work left to be done.
 There are so many exciting things yet to happen in NNs and generative modeling and all of this.
 If you get in and work *very hard*, you can do well.
 And you need to work very hard because that happens to be what it takes to make progress on most challenging problems.